 Dually entitled (PIAL and PIAS > 0; PIAL + PIAS = 50).
 In this entitlement class, the low earner has both an own-record benefit and a spousal benefit.
 The couple's claiming-age combinations include a CAH, a CAL, and a CAS, and thus the available benefits are MBH, MBL, and MBS.

-In contingency 1 of this entitlement class, the high earner claims his own-record benefit before or when the low earner claims her own-record benefit.
-In this case, deeming rules apply, and the CAS must be the same as the CAL.
+In contingency 1 of this entitlement class, the high earner claims his own-record benefit before the low earner claims her own-record benefit.
+In this case, deeming rules require the CAS to be the same as the CAL.
 Note that if the low earner chooses to delay claiming beyond her FRA (thereby increasing MBL but not increasing MBS), she lowers the lifetime amount of her spousal benefit.
 Whether such a strategy is advantageous is an optimization question and is not explored here.

 Own-record benefit only (PIAL ≥ 50 and PIAS = 0).
 The low earner's own-record benefit is high enough that there is no spousal benefit.
 Thus, the claiming-age combinations include a CAH and a CAL but no CAS, and the available benefits are MBH and MBL but not MBS.
 Because there is no CAS, this entitlement class has no contingencies.